The Third Man

 The Palme d’Or winner in 1949, Carol Reed’s masterpiece drew on covert sources and unexpected styles and techniques to deliver a melancholic mystery.

-Almost seventy years young, this Hollywood masterpiece remains in perfect condition and for our modern age, offers up unexpected and pertinent meaning.
+Almost seventy years young, this masterpiece offers up for our modern age unexpected and pertinent meaning.

 Mindhunter marks the fourth time David Fincher has depicted serial-killers.
 Far from resorting to tired clichés, with the second season he has again broken new ground.

-Alec Guinness, Peter Sellers and Herbert Lom may star, yet it is Katie Johnson who gives one of cinema’s greatest ever comedic performances.
+Alec Guinness, Peter Sellers and Herbert Lom may star, but Katie Johnson gives one of cinema’s greatest comedic performances.

 When we think of American cinema in the seventies, all too often we all too quickly think of the great directors.
 But what of the cinematograph-auteurs?

-David Lean’s most enduring masterpiece is the rarest of breeds.
-An epic that is also a portrait, it somehow avoids all temptations to explain its enigmatic subject.
+David Lean’s enduring masterpiece is a rare breed; an epic but also a portrait that refuses to explain its enigmatic subject.

 Thirty-five years old, Spielberg’s classic was inspired by more than just the Saturday matinee serials he watched as a child.